 Join us as: an event organizer, educator or participant

-- Organize a conference or open day at a Wetland Centre or Wetland of International Importance.
+- Organize a webinar, zoom conference or open day at a Wetland Centre or Wetland of International Importance.

-- Invite wetland experts to explain the role of wetlands biodiversity
+- Invite wetland experts to explain the role of wetlands for freshwater

 - Hold an exhibition to present and show case arts or photographs about wetlands.

 - Organize a community walk, bike or run for wetlands.